 Expertise: Social complexity, agent based simulation, innovation diffusion, opinion dynamics

 Natural scientists inform me about the challenges we face as humanity, such as fostering biodiversity and adapting to climate change.
 Being a social complexity scientist myself, I explore the dynamics of how communities prepare and respond to sustainability threats.
-I am enthusiastic about Sustainable Society, as it is our platform where different scientific lenses meet and work together on a clear vision on our sustainable future.
+I am enthusiastic about the Agricola School, as it is our platform where different scientific lenses meet and work together on a clear vision on our sustainable future.